ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 (any `DevelopmentEngine` main) there are several switches and configuration parameters you can use to configure your application module.

+If you start the application from the command line with `-config anotherfile.conf`, it will load the config file from the specific local file instead.

-Using switches, you can, for example, change the binded port by:
+Using switches, you can, for example, override the binded port defined by:

 `java -jar myapp-fatjar.jar -port=8080`